 One solution that I have seen for quicker Cold brew is a bloom with hot water in the beginning of the extraction process.
 A bloom is just the process of adding just enough hot water to coffee grounds to saturate them enough for carbon dioxide to be released.
 This process helps increase the overall taste of the cup and allows for better extraction which is why most pour over techniques include the bloom in the beginning.

 Following the bloom, you then would add cold water like normal, allowing for the cold brew to be achieved in as little as 6-12 hours.
-This method will release a little bit more acidity into the cup, but if you are using a thick filter, or do not suffer from acid reflux, I think you'll enjoy this cold brew even more.
+This method will release a little bit more acidity into the cup, but if you are using a thick filter, or do not suffer from acid reflux, we think you'll enjoy this cold brew even more.

 Nitro Cold Brew